 Phone orders can be completed by calling (385)468-7300.
 They can only be ordered this way if the requestor is one of the spouses on the license.
 Interested parties will need to furnish the year the marriage took place, provide a phone number, and make a payment of $3.00 per copy via Visa or MasterCard, providing the necessary details.

-Copies of divorce decrees can be requested from the court where the divorce was granted, which in Salt Lake County is the Salt Lake City District Court.6 Different court fees apply for obtaining non-certified, certified or exemplified copies.
+Copies of divorce decrees can be requested from the court where the divorce was granted, which in the county is the Salt Lake City District Court.6 Different court fees apply for obtaining non-certified, certified or exemplified copies.
 Contact information for the district court appears below:

 Salt Lake City District Court